alexharri/website/posts/canvas-to-ascii.md

   drawAffects
 />

-We can then define a mapping from the the internal circles to the external sampling circles that affect them:
+We can then define a mapping from the internal circles to the external sampling circles that affect them:

 ```ts
 const AFFECTING_EXTERNAL_INDICES = [